JCTGY/ft_ssl_md5/README.md

 # ft_ssl

 ### Objective
-42 school project we will implements cryptographic toolkit library in C.
+42 school project we will implements cryptographic toolkit library in C without using libary.

 Allow funtion
 open